doxxx/ddda-save-archiver/README.md

 ## Building

+This project uses Go 1.11 modules and should be built outside of the GOPATH.
 You can build the application with:

 ```
 go build -ldflags="-H windowsgui"